CJDennis/PHP-Internals-Book/Book/build_system.rst

 ==========================

 In this chapter we'll explain how to use the PHP build system to compile both itself and additional extensions.
-This chapter will not yet be concerned with writing your own autoconf build instructions and only explain how to use the tooling.
+This chapter will not yet be concerned with writing your own autoconf build instructions and only explains how to use the tooling.

 Contents: